About

 Candidates are required to apply for a job online.
 If you are not already a Government of Alberta Employee, please follow these steps:

-4. When applying, please be sure include a cover letter and indicate that you are applying to work at Stephansson House.
+4. Please be sure include a cover letter and indicate that you are applying to work at Stephansson House.

 If you are already a Government of Alberta Employee, access the Career Tile in 1GX to submit an application.